aridoza/foundational-java/java-basics/data-types-and-variables-lesson/README.md

 Strings are a special type of object.

 Try this with me.
-You can instantiate (or create an instance) of a `String` in a few ways:
+You can instantiate (or create an instance) of a `String` like this:

 ``` java
 // variable can be assigned like a primitive
 String a = "I'm a string."
 ```

-Which is really short for:
+This is short for:

 ``` java
 // variable assigned like an object